Skip to Content

 You could, but you would only need a little, so there may be some waste.

-Onions are also quite often more difficult to very finely dice than shallots, which means they will need cooking longer.
+Onions are also quite often more difficult to very finely dice than shallots, which means they will need to be cooked longer.

 Can I use dried thyme?